A unified picture of medium-induced radiation: Resumming multiple emissions in the medium

 where we kept the leading term and ignored virtual terms containing $\delta(1-x)$.
 Therefore, the sum $D_0 + D_1$ reproduces the hard part of the early time expansion given in Eq.~\eqref{eq:D_early}.
 Moreover, at late times ($t > L_c$), the phase space for hard ($\omega > \omega_c$) emissions vanishes, and thus $D_1 \to 0$.
 Hence, at late times the intermediate time solution simply goes to the late time solution $D_0$.
 Consequently, we expect that the sum of the two first terms $D_0+D_1$ to provide a decent approximation of the true solution at all times.
 One can systematically calculate corrections to this solution by iterating Eq. \eqref{eq:evolution-eq-deltaD}.

-The first correction $D_0+D_1$ is shown in Fig.~\ref{fig:analytic-D} with full lines for different times.
+The early time solution Eq.~\eqref{eq:D_early0} (dashed), the soft limit of the HO approximation~\eqref{eq:distr-coh} (dotted), and the first correction $D_0+D_1$ are shown in Fig.~\ref{fig:analytic-D} with full lines for different times.
 For short lengths (left panel), $D_0+D_1$ closely resembles the early time solution, as expected.
 For late times $D_0+D_1$ reduces to $D_0$, as there is not any phase space for hard emissions left.
+The $D_0$ presents the small $x$ tail $D_0\sim\sqrt{x}$ characteristic for turbulence~\cite{Blaizot:2013hx}.
 At intermediate times we see that $D_0+D_1$ goes to $D_0$ at low $x$, while at high $x$ there is a suppression due to the lack of coherent scatterings at early times.
 Qualitatively, Fig.~\ref{fig:analytic-D} resembles the full numerical solution shown in Fig.~\ref{fig:D_t}.
 In order to compare the two figures, we have marked the value of $x_\text{ BH} \equiv \omegaBH/E$ in Fig.~\ref{fig:analytic-D}.
 We have also not included the color coding in this figure since it does not include the physics from all the relevant regimes represented in Fig.~\ref{fig:PhaseSpace_PhysicalProcesses}.